-I also lead capstones engaging with the National Cyber Forensics Training Alliance (NCFTA) and the FBI.
+I also lead capstones (Masters group projects) engaging with the National Cyber Forensics Training Alliance (NCFTA) and the FBI.

-Over the last four years I contributed to STEaPP’s teaching portfolio with guest lectures in Risk & Regulation and Digital (need the full name).
-I am familiar with STEaPP’s curriculum and course structure, and would love to work with STEaPP colleagues to integrate my courses into the Digital route’s educational experience and identify cross-over topics with other routes.
-The first two above can be easily scaled to advanced undergraduate courses (syllabi included in supporting documents); the latter are appropriate for advanced MPA students and can be adapted for doctoral students.
-I am also keen to contribute to STEaPP’s cumulative group projects.
-In addition to relationships with law enforcement, I have extensive relationships with organizations such as the Cyber Defense Alliance (CDA, based in London) and the Global Cyber Alliance (GCA, offices in London) that would be excellent partners for MPA group projects in the Digital Route.
+Over the last four years I contributed to STEaPP’s teaching portfolio with guest lectures in courses such as Risk Assessment and Governance and Digital Technologies and Policy.
+I am familiar with STEaPP’s curriculum and course structure, and would love to work with STEaPP colleagues to integrate my courses into the MPA in Digital Technologies and Policy and identify crossover topics with other routes.
+My Introduction to Cyber Policy and Data Science courses can be easily tailored as postgraduate or advanced undergraduate courses (syllabi included as supporting documents in this application); the other two courses are appropriate for advanced MPA students and can also be adapted for doctoral researchers.
+I am also keen to contribute to STEaPP’s MPA projects.
+In addition to relationships with law enforcement, I have extensive partnerships with organizations such as the Cyber Defense Alliance (CDA) and the Global Cyber Alliance (GCA), both based in London, that would be excellent partners for MPA group projects in digital technologies and policy.

-I also have substantive experience with the broader dynamics of technology and policy programmes: I have recently joined the advisory board for the Program on Emerging Technologies (PoET) hosted by MIT’s Political Science Department, I have participated in and helped coordinate the Technology, Management, and Policy Consortium for graduate research into technology and policy, and, through these experiences, I have learned about the diverse approaches to technology and policy education through engagement with STEaPP’s sibling programmes such as Engineering and Public Policy (EPP) at Carnegie Melon University and the Department of Technology, Policy and Management at TU Delft.
+I also have substantive experience with the broader dynamics of technology and policy higher education programmes.
+I have recently joined the advisory board for the Program on Emerging Technologies (PoET) hosted by MIT’s Political Science Department, and I have participated in and helped coordinate the Technology, Management, and Policy Consortium for graduate research into technology and policy.
+I have also learned about the diverse approaches to technology and policy education, by engaging with programmes such as Engineering and Public Policy (EPP) at Carnegie Melon University and the Department of Technology, Policy and Management at TU Delft.
+Through these experiences, I hope to establish ties and collaborations with STEaPP’s sibling programmes, ensuring the department stays competitive and cutting edge in years to come.

-I am extremely excited at the prospect of bringing my ongoing research projects, teaching, access to expert networks, and engagement initiatives to STEaPP.
+I am extremely excited at the prospect of bringing my ongoing research projects, teaching, access to expert networks, and engagement initiatives to UCL STEaPP.
 Please do not hesitate to contact me at jesse.sowell@gmail.com or +1 517 214 1900 with any questions about this application.
 Thank you for your time and interest, I am looking forward to hearing from you.

 Sincerely,